What is a DO vs MD?

 MD Philosophy

+In medical terminology, an MD focuses on science-based medicine.
 Allopathy is the foundation of the MD philosophy.
-This term refers to science-based medicine.
 The treatments allopathic physicians implement include standard methods, such as prescribing drugs or administering X-rays.

 Physicians who follow these practices focus on symptoms displayed by the body.
 They will rely on medicine and scientifically based treatments to reverse the body's symptoms.